harini-dhanasekaran/dice-game/README.md

 # dice-game

-MY fisrt ever game created using Javascript.
+My fisrt ever game created using Javascript.

 Rules:<br>
    1)the player to get a score of 60 to wins.<br>